Where is euthanasia legal?

 Opponents of assisted dying take issue with the argument that assisted dying is a private act.
 Some argue that a person can simply be wrong about what they feel is in their best interests.
 Others point to how the process of assisted dying has wider effects beyond the person themselves, including on their family and the medical profession.
 Some religious leaders further maintain that life is bestowed by god, and regardless of the circumstances, it is therefore not something that a person should be able to curtail, through a premature act.

 In response to these arguments, those who support legalising a regulated form of ‘assisted dying’, argue that a change in the law places no requirements on those with belief systems opposed to the concept, to opt for voluntary euthanasia themselves.
-However, dying people who wish to choose this option for themselves, so to minimize their own suffering, are currently denied the right to do so, because a different set of belief systems are imposed upon them by others.
+In contrast, dying people who wish to exercise this choice for themselves, so to minimize their own suffering, are currently denied the right to do so, because a different set of belief systems are imposed upon them by others.

 Pros and Cons – The arguments made against assisted dying